defenseunicorns/uds-package-gitlab-runner/adr/0003-autoscaling-runners.md

 - Only works in smaller environments, and likely only makes sense on-prem

-4. Create a custom [shell executor](https://docs.gitlab.com/runner/executors/shell.html) wrapper that handles autoscaling.
+4. Create a [custom executor](https://docs.gitlab.com/runner/executors/custom.html) wrapper that handles autoscaling.

 **Pros:**